linnhege/simple-node-proxy/readme.md

+A simple node.js proxy
+------------------------------------------------------------------------------

 A simple node.js made for debugging REST API on your local dev environment.
-------------------------------------------------------------------------------

 Run the proxy: